The Future Outlook of Information Systems in Business

 - Computer criminals will become more sophisticated and protecting personal information will become more difficult.

-Major computing trends that are already underway and should continue into the future include:
+Major computing trends that are already underway and would continue

 - Ubiquitous computing: Computing devices everywhere with different sizes and power and accessed through multiple formats such as voice, touch, and gesture

 - The Internet of Things (IoT), the Internet of Everything (IoE), and the Internet of Me (IoM): Connected devices through the Web that will be used by businesses and individuals for increasing productivity and cost savings

 3D and 4D printing: Creating a physical object from a 3D and 4D digital model for individual use and businesses.
 This could significantly bring down manufacturing costs

 - Pervasive analytics: Building and integrating analytics capabilities into all everyday business activities